gimite/web-socket-js/README.txt

 http://www.adobe.com/support/flashplayer/downloads.html

-* Supported environment
+* Supported environments

-I confirmed it works on Chrome 3, Firefox 3.5 and IE 8.
-It may not work in other browsers.
+It should work on:
+- Google Chrome 4 or later (just uses native implementation)
-It requires Flash Player 9 or later (probably).
+- Firefox 3.x, Internet Explorer 8 + Flash Player 9 or later

-On Chrome 4 Dev Channel, it just uses native Web Socket implementation.
+It may or may not work on other browsers such as Safari, Opera or IE 6.
+Patch for these browsers are appreciated, but I will not work on fixing issues specific to these browsers by myself.

 * Flash socket policy file